Kesh (Sikhism): Harassment

 In 2009, Resham Singh, a Punjabi student in Melbourne, Australia, was attacked by a group of teenagers who tried to remove his turban and cut his hair.

 In 2010, Basant Singh, a Sikh youth in Penang, Malaysia, woke up discovering his hair was cut by 50 cm when he was asleep in his dormitory while serving the Malaysian National Service Training Programme.
-The incident traumatised the youth and is being probed as ordered by the Defense Ministry.
+The incident traumatised the youth and is being probed as ordered by the Defence Ministry.

-In September 2012, a member of Reddit uploaded a picture of Balpreet Kaur, a young Sikh, mocking her facial hair.
-She responded in a calm manner, explaining the meaning of her appearance and the original poster apologized.
-It then went viral.